-The NIDA building is usually open between 8.30am and 6pm in holiday periods.
-Access for full-time students, particularly after-hours access, is subject to the circumstances at the time.
-NIDA is usually closed to full- time students on Sundays.

-It is the students' responsibility to confirm the hours of opening of the NIDA building during holiday periods.
-NIDA Open and NIDA Corporate have priority for booking of spaces, including rehearsal rooms, over holiday periods.
+The NIDA building is typically open between 8:30 am and 6:00 pm during holiday periods.
+Access for full-time students, especially after-hours, depends on the circumstances at the time.
+It is the students' responsibility to confirm the building's hours of operation during holiday periods.
+NIDA Open and NIDA Corporate have priority for booking spaces, including rehearsal rooms, during the holiday period.